Specify these options in zope.conf, as parameters for the

 If pack-gc is false, pack operations do not perform garbage collection.
 Garbage collection is enabled by default.

-If garbage collection is disabled, pack operations keep at least one revision of every object.
+If garbage collection is disabled, pack operations keep at least one revision of every object that hasn’t been deleted.
 With garbage collection disabled, the pack code does not need to follow object references, making packing conceivably much faster.
 However, some of that benefit may be lost due to an ever increasing number of unused objects.

 If pack-prepack-only is true, pack operations perform a full analysis of what to pack, but no data is actually removed.
 After a pre-pack, the pack_object, pack_state, and pack_state_tid tables are filled with the list of object states and objects that would have been removed.